 - Family Nights - Family Nights will be a regular occurrence at RioGAFA.
 Family Nights will range from events that involve academics, arts, and connection to other parents.
 These nights will serve as opportunities to create a conversation between RioGAFA families and build a collaboration culture.
 RioGAFA plans to have these nights around holidays to provide fun and engaging activities for students to form connections.
 Families can feel welcome to connect with school staff and leadership in an informal and fun environment.
 Initially, RioGAFA plans to begin an annual Fall Festival, Winter Showcase, and a Spring Showcase to serve as family nights to demonstrate students' successes in the arts.
 For academics, RioGAFA plans to facilitate nights around Literacy that demonstrate the arts-integrated model. - o Curriculum Nights - Curriculum Nights will be centered around culminating projects that students have completed to present to their families.
 These nights will incorporate a specific content area such as math or reading and demonstrate student mastery by culminating learning into an artistic display of knowledge.
-These nights will be based around the completion of units and will focus on a particular grade level. - o Performances - Student performances will be a vital part of the RioGAFA model and will serve as summative assessments for the fine arts classes for all students.
+These nights will be based around the completion of units and will focus on a particular grade level. - Performances - Student performances will be a vital part of the RioGAFA model and will serve as summative assessments for the fine arts classes for all students.
 These will happen at least twice a year with the Winter and Spring Showcases.
 These performances will highlight student work and allow parents to see their student's progress towards achieving the mission and vision set in place by RioGAFA. - Student-Led Conferences - Parents/guardians will be asked to participate in student-led conferences twice a year.
 These will occur during the Fall and Spring semesters and will be led by students to review their successes, interim assessment data, progress compared to their beginning scores, and demonstrate art-integration benchmarks.
 These conferences will engage parents in the school's mission and vision and allow the Leadership Team to be transparent regarding student data. - Senior Showcase - The Senior Showcase will be the final requirement for graduation.
 Seniors must demonstrate their focus of interest in the fine arts field to be eligible for graduation.
-The Senior Showcase will be a huge event for RioGAFA, and parents will be strongly encouraged to attend.
+The Senior Showcase will be a huge event for RioGAFA, and parents will be strongly encouraged to attend. - Professional Educator Input - o Survey - As part of the Director and Governing Board evaluations, teachers will be asked to provide feedback on the performance of both.
+By asking teachers to participate in this survey, a unique perspective will be seen to ensure that the organization's cornerstone is heard, and their perspective is considered when making decisions to help drive the mission and vision.